indimail/tinydnssec/tinydnssec-x/curvedns-0.88/INSTALL-curvedns.md

 In a few seconds `curvedns` should pop up in your process list.
 If it does not, please check the `readproctitle` process whether any errors occurred (`ps ax | grep readproctitle`).

-Logging of CurveDNS can be found in `/etc/curvedns/log/main/current`.
+Logging of CurveDNS can be found in `/var/log/curvedns/current`.
-The main directory is an (by `multilog`) automatically rotated log file directory.
+The /var/log/svc/curvedns directory is an (by `multilog`) automatically rotated log file directory.
 To see what CurveDNS is doing live, run the following:

 > When no specific debug mode (i.e. the **`DNSCURVE_DEBUG`** environment variable) has been specified,